jewel80/nodejs-apache-kafka-producer-consumer/README.md

 # nodejs-apache-kafka-producer-consumer
 Node.js project showcasing Apache Kafka integration for seamless message communication.
 Includes Kafka producer and consumer components, illustrating efficient messaging system development with Node.js and Kafka.

-# Node.js Apache Kafka Producer-Consumer

-This is a Node.js application that demonstrates the use of Apache Kafka for message production and consumption.
-The project includes a Kafka producer that sends messages to a Kafka topic and a consumer that processes and logs those messages.

 ## Table of Contents

 - [Prerequisites](#prerequisites)